-- (3) On December 31, 2020 and 2019, the new product development contract and the outsourcing design contract signed by the Company had not been paid to the Company because they had not reached the agreed development and design stage, which was NT\$ 29,200,000 and NT\$ 33,900,000 respectively; In addition, the Company agreed in the new product development contract that when the product enters the mass production stage, it should pay royalties according to the purchase quantity of related wafers and the agreed price. - (4) On May 30, 2018, the Company signed a capacity guarantee purchase contract with the supplier, and the deposit should be paid due to the agreed minimum purchase quantity.
-As of December 31, 2020 and 2019, the deposit paid was NT\$ 15,000,000 and NT\$ 20,000,000 respectively.
+- (III) On December 31, 2021 and 2020, the amounts of new product development contracts and outsourcing design contracts signed by the company that have not yet reached the agreed development and design stage and have not yet applied to the company are NT\$ 28,000,000 and NT\$ 29,200,000 respectively; In addition, the Company agreed in the new product development contract that when the product enters the mass production stage, it shall pay the royalty fee according to the relevant wafer purchase quantity and the agreed price. - (IV) The company signed a capacity guarantee purchase contract with the supplier on May 30, 2018, and due to the agreement on the minimum purchase amount, the deposit amount shall be paid.
+As of December 31, 2021 and 2020, the deposit amount has been NT\$ 10,000,000 and NT\$ 15,000,000 respectively. - (V) The company signed a capacity guarantee purchase contract with the supplier on May 7 and November 30, 2021, and due to the agreement on the purchase amount, the amount shall be paid in advance.
+As of December 31, 2021, the prepaid amount has been NT\$ 82,066,000 respectively under other non-current assets.